-The Company is finalizing its allocation of the purchase price to deferred income taxes.
+The Company has not finalized the purchase price allocation and it is subject to change.
+The Company is finalizing its allocation of the purchase price to deferred income taxes and working capital.
 The Company has recognized goodwill on this transaction as a result of expected synergies.
 A portion of the goodwill will not be deductible for tax purposes.
 The following table summarizes the preliminary allocation of the net purchase price and the estimated fair values of the assets acquired and liabilities assumed at the date of the acquisition: